eloylp/go-kit/README.md

 ### Default headers

-This middleware allows users to set a default set of headers that will be added on every response.

-The following handlers have always the last responsibility on wether to override the job done by this middleware.
+This middleware allows users to setup a default set of headers that will be added on every response.
+The following handlers in the chain have always the last responsibility on wether to override the job done by this middleware.

 ```go
 package main